fiza786-git/Home-Price-Prediction/README.md

 # US Home Price Analysis (2004–2024)

-This project is part of the Stage 1 interview with **Home.LLC** for the **Quantitative Analytics** team.
 The goal is to analyze publicly available economic factors and explain how they have influenced **US home prices** over the past 20 years.

 ---

 ## 📊 Problem Statement

-> Build a data science model that explains how publicly available factors have impacted US home prices nationally from 2004 to 2024.
-> Use the **S&P Case-Schiller Home Price Index** as a proxy for home prices.
+To build a data science model that explains how various macroeconomic and financial factors have impacted U.S. home prices over the last 20 years, using the S&P Case-Shiller Home Price Index as a proxy.

 ---